Care Quality Commission: Operations

 In March 2020 it was announced that most inspections would continue as planned following the outbreak of the coronavirus, and that this position would be kept under review.
 It was subsequently announced on 16 March that routine inspections were being temporarily paused, however the CQC continued to respond to concerns raised by staff.
 In October 2020 the Department of Health asked the CQC to investigate the use of Do Not Resuscitate (DNACPR) decisions early in the COVID-19 pandemic, when blanket DNACPR decisions were applied to all care home residents without considering individual circumstances.

+In March 2024, it was announced that psychotherapist Sue Evans, who was the first to raise concerns about Gender Identity Development Service at the Tavistock and Portman NHS Foundation Trust when she worked there in 2005, along with a parent of a fifteen-year-old, were challenging the CQC in the High Court over its decision to license the Gender Plus Hormone Clinic, accusing the CQC of breaching its statutory duties under the Health and Social Care Act 2008.

 Services regulated by the CQC

 The CQC regulates providers of "health or social care in, or in relation to, England", where:

 While the Health and Social Care Act 2008 does not distinguish between types of health or social care service, in practice, the CQC has different regulatory approaches for: